Making sense of our connected world

 Blind spot sustainability: Making AI’s environmental impact measurable

-At every stage of an AI system’s life cycle, resources are consumed: from hardware manufacturing and data center construction to the development and training of AI models and their subsequent use.
-At the end of this chain lies the e-waste from outdated hardware.
-All of these steps require rare earths, energy, and water, and must be included in AI sustainability assessments (Smith & Adams, 2024).
+Every stage of an AI system’s life cycle demands vast resources: from hardware manufacturing and data centre construction to the development and training of AI models and their subsequent use.
+At the end of this chain lies heaps of outdated hardware e-waste.
+All of these steps require rare earths, energy and water, and must be included in AI sustainability assessments (Smith & Adams, 2024).

-It’s important to note that sustainability has many facets: it encompasses ecological, social, and economic dimensions.
+It’s important to note that sustainability has many facets – ecological, social and economic.
 This blog post focuses on environmental protection – in other words, on the ecological dimension.
 It’s about how we can conserve resources and preserve nature.

 AI and ecological sustainability — What we (don’t) know

 For a long time, AI was seen as a technological beacon for the green transition.
-Increasingly, however, its substantial environmental impact is being critically discussed.
-How the public discourse around AI is shifting in Germany was already highlighted in our Digital Society Blog (Liebig 2024).
+Increasingly, however, its substantial environmental impact is being discussed in more critical terms.
+We highlighted how the public discourse around AI is shifting in Germany already in our Digital Society Blog (Liebig, 2024).

-But little is known about the actual resource consumption of AI.
+Little is known about AI’s actual total resource consumption.
 Concrete data and figures remain scarce, often kept under wraps.
-Major AI providers and data center operators – over a third of which are based in the U.S. (Hajonides et al., 2025) – like Google or Meta, offer little transparency about their actual usage.
+Major AI providers and data centre operators – over a third of which are based in the US (Hajonides et al., 2025) – like Google or Meta, offer little transparency about their actual usage.
 As a result, AI’s ecological footprint can currently only be estimated rather than precisely measured (Smith & Adams, 2024).
 To make matters worse, we lack standardised methods to reliably assess AI’s environmental impacts across its entire life cycle (Kaack et al., 2022).
-A comprehensive evaluation must include both resource consumption and resulting emissions, such as those from power generation to run data centers (Smith & Adams, 2024).
+A comprehensive evaluation must include both resource consumption and resulting emissions, such as those from power generation to run data centres (Smith & Adams, 2024).

 AI for environmental protection?